ilchec/daniellinguafrancas/scripts/README.md

 - R (version 3.6.3) and R Studio

-*Note that the code will not run in R 4.0 due to the changed behaviour of some important functions as well as compatibility issues*
+*Note that the code will not run in R 4.0 due to the changed behaviour of some important functions as well as compatibility issues.*

 R packages: